sorinbotirla/Dual-ESP32-CAM-Marauder/README.md

 <br />
 This project was originally developed by [JustCallMeKoko](https://github.com/justcallmekoko/) on the [ESP32Marauder Github Original repository](https://github.com/justcallmekoko/ESP32Marauder)

-To install this firmware on the ESP32 CAM, go to the [Project Wiki](https://github.com/sorinbotirla/esp32-marauder-ESP32-CAM/wiki) for instructions.
+To install this firmware on the ESP32 CAM, go to the <a href="https://github.com/sorinbotirla/Dual-ESP32-CAM-Marauder">project Wiki</a> for instructions.